 (a) Request or motion.
-A party may gain entry on designated land or other property to inspect, measure, survey, photograph, test, or sample the property or any designated object or operation thereon by serving - no later than 30 days before the end of any applicable discovery period A party may serve on any other party a request within the scope of discovery to permit entry onto designated land or other property possessed or controlled by the responding party, so that the requesting party may inspect, measure, survey, photograph, test, or sample the property or any designated object or operation on it.
-If -

-(1) a request on all parties if the land or property belongs to a partynon-party, or the party seeking entry onto designated land or other property possessed or controlled by the nonparty must file and hearing.

-(2)-a motion and notice of hearing on all parties and the nonparty if the land or property belongs to a nonparty.
-If the identity or address of the nonparty is unknown and cannot be obtained through reasonable diligence, the court must permit service by means other than those specified in Rule 21a that are reasonably calculated to give the nonparty notice of the motion
+A party may serve on any other party a request within the scope of discovery to permit entry onto designated land or other property possessed or controlled by the responding party, so that the requesting party may inspect, measure, survey, photograph, test, or sample the property or any designated object or operation on it.
+If the land or property belongs to a non-party, the party seeking entry onto designated land or other property possessed or controlled by the nonparty must file a motion and notice of hearing on all parties and the nonparty.
+If the identity or address of the nonparty is unknown and cannot be obtained through reasonable diligence, the court must permit service by means other than those specified in Rule 21a that are reasonably calculated to give the nonparty notice of the motion and hearing.